shashankks0709/The-Sparks-Foundation-Internship/README.md

 # Task-3 : Stock Market Prediction using Numerical and Textual Analysis (Level - Advanced)
-Please click on the images on right side to view my solution.

-NOTE : If you face any issue over dataset then please refer to the thread of Issue #2.

 Create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines.
 Stock to analyze and predict SENSEX (S&P BSE SENSEX) Download historical stock prices from finance.yahoo.com